 1941 Irish nationalist, poet, and dramatist James Joyce dies in Zurich at age 59.
 Always interested in Henrik Ibsen, one of Joyce's earliest publications was an essay on the playwright titled "Ibsen's New Drama."
 Included among Joyce's many works is one play, Exiles, which he wrote in 1918.
 In 1959 (Off-Broadway) and 1974 (on Broadway) Zero Mostel plays Leopold Bloom in Ulysses in Nighttown, an adaptation of Joyce's Ulysses by Marjorie Barkentin.
 In 2000, James Joyce's The Dead, a musical adaptation of Joyce's short story "The Dead," plays Broadway's Belasco Theatre.

 1951 Claude Rains heads the cast of Darkness at Noon at the Alvin Theatre.
-Adapted by Sidney Kingsley from Arthur Koestler's novel, this drama, depicting the Stalinist purges, wins the Drama Critics' Circle Award.
+Adapted by Sidney Kingsley from Arthur Koestler's novel, the drama, depicting the Stalinist purges, wins the Drama Critics' Circle Award.

 1976 English actor Margaret Leighton dies at the age of 53.
 She played a variety of classic roles and starred in the London production of The Philadelphia Story.
 In 1962, she won the Tony Award for her portrayal of Hannah Jelkes in The Night of the Iguana.